donderom/jazz-theme/README.md

 ## el-get

-The Jazz theme can also be installed with [el-get](https://github.com/dimitri/el-get) with the following recipe:
+The Jazz theme can also be installed with [el-get](https://github.com/dimitri/el-get) (the package is available via MELPA):

+`M-x el-get-install RET jazz-theme RET`

+The el-get recipe for the theme (if needed) would be the following though:

 ```lisp
 (:name jazz-theme